Hoell History, Family Crest & Coats of Arms

 Early Origins of the Hoell family

-The surname Hoell was first found in Monmouthshire (Welsh: Sir Fynwy), where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.
+The surname Hoell was first found in Monmouthshire (Welsh: Sir Fynwy), where they held a family seat from very ancient times.

 Early History of the Hoell family

 This web page shows only a small excerpt of our Hoell research.
 Another 100 words (7 lines of text) covering the years 1086, 1300, 1313, 1588, 1650, 1644, 1645, 1625, 1679, 1657, 1660, 1593 and 1666 are included under the topic Early Hoell History in all our PDF Extended History products and printed products wherever possible.

 Hoell Spelling Variations

 Compared to other ancient cultures found in the British Isles, the number of Welsh surnames are relatively few, but there are an inordinately large number of spelling variations.
 These spelling variations began almost as soon as surname usage became common.
 People could not specify how to spell their own names leaving the specific recording up to the individual scribe or priest.
 Those recorders would then spell the names as they heard them, causing many different variations.
 Later, many Welsh names were recorded in English.
 This transliteration process was extremely imprecise since the Brythonic Celtic language of the Welsh used many sounds the English language was not accustomed to.
 Finally, some variations occurred by the individual's design: a branch loyalty within a family, a religious adherence, or even patriotic affiliations were indicated by spelling variations of one's name.
 The Hoell name over the years has been spelled Howell, Howel, Hawell, Howels, Howells, Hovell and many more.